MatthewBurfitt/Path-homology-with-field-coefficients/README.md

 ## Examples

-Example computing each basis of the path chain complex of a multisquare digraph and gain after adding an additional edge across the multisquare.
+In the first example we compute a basis of the path chain complex of a multisquare digraph and then compute a basis of the path chain complex after adding an additional edge across the multisquare.
-In the first case a basis in dimensions $`2`$ consists of two elements obtained as the difference of two $`2`$-paths around distinct directed squares, in the second the basis consists of all $`2`$-paths.
+For the multisquare, a basis in dimensions $`2`$ consists of two elements obtained as the difference of two $`2`$-paths around distinct directed squares.
+After adding the additional edge a basis then consists of all $`2`$-paths.

 ```python
 import PathHomology as ph